crpietschmann/portfolio/_posts/2012-03-24-sqlinq-use-linq-to-generate-ad-hoc-strongly-typed-sql-queries.markdown

 <h3>Basic SQLinq Usage</h3>

-<p><strong>Step 1:</strong> Create your data object in code (like the following examples) that matches the database table or view you want to select from.
+**Step 1:** Create your data object in code (like the following examples) that matches the database table or view you want to select from.
 It can either be a class or interface.
-You can also name the object and/or its properties differently than the database by using the SQLinqTable and SQLinqColumn attributes to specify their name in the database.</p>
+You can also name the object and/or its properties differently than the database by using the SQLinqTable and SQLinqColumn attributes to specify their name in the database.

 <pre class="csharpcode">[SQLinqTable(<span class="str">&quot;PersonTable&quot;</span>)]
 <span class="kwrd">public</span> <span class="kwrd">class</span> Person